 Pro tip: Many apps help you track when you breastfeed, on which side, and for how long.
 These may be helpful initially, but logging every feeding over time can be a big chore.
 As you and your baby get better at breastfeeding, you don’t need an app to know that your baby is eating well.

 Babies will naturally lose weight after birth before they start gaining.
 Typically, your care provider doesn’t want to see your baby begin to lose more than 10% of their birth weight, and your baby should be back at their birth weight within two weeks.

-There is evidence to support using your baby’s weight at 24 hours following birth as the baseline.
-The reasoning behind this is to account for additional fluids in your baby due to IV fluids you receive during birth.
+There is evidence to support using your baby’s weight 24 hours following birth as the baseline.
+The reasoning behind this is to account for additional fluids in your baby due to the IV fluids you receive during birth.
 In the first 24 hours, your baby will get rid of extra fluids, which your doctor, midwife, or pediatrician may view as weight loss.
 In actuality, they may be shedding excess weight from IV fluids.
 IV fluids are likely in a hospital setting, especially if you have Pitocin or an epidural.
-Weight is important, but there are other signs that your baby is eating well.
+Weight is significant, but there are other signs that your baby is eating well.

 Measuring Your Baby’s Consumption

-Pro tip: At each appointment, your pediatrician will ask you how many wet and poopy diapers your baby has on a typical day.
+Pro tip: At each appointment, your pediatrician will ask how many wet and poopy diapers your baby has on a typical day.
 Keep a sheet of paper and pen next to your diaper changing station to keep track for the first week or so.

 Breastfeeding Pain and the Proper Latch

 You may hear it over and over again.
 Breastfeeding is not supposed to hurt.
 I have yet to meet a mom who entirely agrees with that statement.
 Your nipples will be super sensitive in the beginning.
 However, they should not be cracked or bleeding.
 The best thing you can do is make sure your baby latches properly.
 Adjusting your position, your baby, or their latch can make all of the difference.